-We have audited the accompanying financial statements of Charitable Foundation for Children "Together Forever" (formely Charitable Foundation for Children "Together Forever" Limited) (the "Foundation"), which are presented on pages 5 to 21 and comprise the statement of financial position as at 31 December 2019, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Charitable Foundation for Children "Together Forever" (the "Foundation"), which are presented on pages 5 to 20 and comprise the statement of financial position as at 31 December 2022, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Foundation as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
-113.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Foundation as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+113 as amended from time to time (the "Companies Law, Cap.
+113").

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing ("ISAs").
-Our responsibilities under those standards are further described in the "Auditors' responsibilities for the audit of the financial statements" section of our report.
-We are independent of the Foundation in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Cyprus, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+Our responsibilities under those standards are further described in the "Auditors' responsibilities for the Audit of the Financial Statements" section of our report.
+We are independent of the Foundation in accordance with the International Code of Ethics (including International Independence Standards) for Professional Accountants of the International Ethics Standards Board for Accountants ("IESBA Code") together with the ethical requirements that are relevant to our audit of the financial statements in Cyprus, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 P.O.
-Box 21121 1502

-T: +357 22 209000 F: +357 22 678200
+Box 21121, 1502 T: +357 22 209000 F: +357 22 678200

-P.O.
-Box 60288, 8101 T: +357 26 943050 F: +357 26 943062
+T: +357 26 943050 F: +357 26 943062

-Polis Chrysochous F: +357 26 322722
+F: +357 26 322722